 Being housebound these past few months has given us plenty of time to peruse our wanderlust journal.
 We’ve also added to it, and now that restrictions are lightening up, we’re ready to take off for distant shores.
 Nothing says summer like a trip to the beach, but with so many great choices out there, it can be hard to decide where to go first.
-Of course, you should check travel restrictions before booking, but read on for our best picks for the summer of 2020.
+Of course, you should check travel restrictions before booking, but read on for our best picks for this summer.

 Postcard-perfect scenery, gourmet French cuisine and luxurious resorts; who could ask for more?
 The beach that has stars and glitter tape around it (don’t judge) in our journal is La Plage de Maui.
 Almost as popular as the beach’s pearl-white sands is the snack bar’s seafood.
 It’s phenomenally fresh, and a favourite with locals and tourists alike.
 Soak in the warm, clean waters of the nearby lagoon, then relax with a tropical cocktail.